 If you are confident that your company will scale and grow, exercise your options right after they vest.
 But, if you think that the 409A valuation of your company might go down, you might want to postpone exercising your options.
-In all other cases, exercise your options right before the 409A valuation update.
-This is because the higher the 409A valuation, the more you will pay to exercise your options.
+Exercise your options right before the 409A valuation update in all other cases.
+The higher the 409A valuation, the more you will pay to exercise your options.

 trica equity offers all valuation services at a premium.
 Check out now!